TheSushantKumbhar/QUBE/readme.md

 3. Make your changes.
 4. Commit your changes (`git commit -m 'feat: Add new feature'` or `fix: Description of bug fix`).
 5. Push to the branch (`git push origin feature/YourFeature`).
-6. Open a Pull Request, describing your changes in detail and linking to any relevant issues.
+6. Open a Pull Request, describing your changes in detail and linking to an

-## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for more details.

-## 📧 Contact

-For any inquiries, feedback, or support, please reach out to [Your Name/Email/Social Media Link].